Baqend/guide/src/index.md

 By default, you receive the initial result set and all events that are required to maintain it.
 However, the optional argument for the `.stream([options])` function lets you restrict the kind of event notifications to receive by setting the appropriate attribute values:

 - **initial** (default: `true`): whether or not you want to receive the initial result set.
 If set to `true`, every entity matching the query at subscription time will be delivered with match type `add`, irrespective of whether and which restrictions you impose on operations and match types (see the other options).
 If set to `false`, you will only receive an event when something changes.
-- **matchTypes** (default: `['all']`): The default gives you all events with the most specific match type, but you can specify any combination of match types to listen for.
+- **matchTypes** (default: `['all']`): The default gives you all events with the most specific match type (`'add'`, `'change'`, `'changeIndex'` or `'remove'`).
+If you are only interested in a specific subset of match types, you can specify any combination of them to listen for.
-If you are interested in a specific subset of all events, consider that some match types are more general than others: `'change'` is more general than `'changeIndex'` and `'match'` is more general than `'add'` and `'change'`.
-If you are only interested in, say, `'add'` and `'change'` events, you have to make your query listen for [ `'add'`, `'change'` ]; a query listening for `'match'` would receive the same entities on the same occasions, but would always receive the more generic match type.
-To receive the most specific match types, you have to explicitly list them or use `['all']`.
+If you do not care about the difference between new and updated items, you can also use match type `'match'`.
+This will yield the same events as the combination of `'add'`, `'change'` and `'changeIndex'`, but the match type of the received events will always be `'match'`.
 - **operations** (default: `['any']`): By default, events will not be sorted out based on their operation, but you can choose any combination of `'insert'`, `'update'`, `'delete'` and `'none'` to narrow down the kind of matches you receive.

+<div class="note"><strong>Note:</strong>
-<div class="note"><strong>Note:</strong> You can only restrict match types or operations, but not both.</div>
+You therefore can only restrict match types or operations, but not both.</div>

 ## Streaming Simple Queries